mgrbyte/python-tmx/README.md

             tu.tuvs.pop(index)  # remove tuv if not english or french tmx_file.export("new-tmx.tmx")  # export now bilingual tmx object into a tmx file
 ```

+## Development

+Run linting of the package with mypy:
+`mypy --config pyproject.toml -p tmx`

+Auto-format code with black:
+`black src`